 You might want to consider using chemical toilets or eco compostable toilets.
 Or, not including one at all.

-You have several options when it comes to the type of foundations you choose, and your final decision should be based on the weight and size of your garden office, as well as your budget.
-Ask your supplier or builder for advice too.
+Your supplier or builder will be able to offer advice.
 Many package suppliers and modular building specialists will have their own preferred method.
 Don’t forget too to check whether the price of the foundations will be included in your quote.

-A common type of foundation for garden room, best suited to level ground is a concrete slab foundations.
+A common type of foundation for garden room, best suited to level ground are concrete slab foundations.

 (MORE: Building Foundations)